List of Emmerdale characters introduced in 1995: Joe Tate

 Joseph "Joe" Tate (alias Tom Waterhouse), originally portrayed by Oliver Young, was born on 8 June 1995 and made his first appearance in the following episode.
 He is the son of Chris Tate (Peter Amory) and Rachel Hughes (Glenda McKay).
 He continued to appear on a recurring basis until 22 September 2005, when the character departed.
 On 13 September 2017, Ned Porteous joined the cast as businessman Tom Waterhouse, who was later revealed to be Joseph on 4 January 2018.
 Joe was seemingly killed off on 11 October 2018 but on 18 March 2019 he was revealed to be alive and living abroad.
+Joe made a surprise return on 24 December 2024.

 Joseph is born prematurely to parents Chris and Rachel, and named after Rachel's former stepfather Joe Sugden (Frazer Hines) and Rachel's brother Mark Hughes (Craig McKay).
 Since Chris and his dad Frank Tate (Norman Bowler) are away in a meeting when Rachel goes into labour, Chris's former wife Kathy Tate (Malandra Burrows) helps Rachel and becomes Joseph's godmother.
 When Chris and Rachel divorce, Rachel obtains custody of Joseph.
 The following year, Rachel begins a relationship with Graham Clark (Kevin Pallister), who later murders her by pushing her off a cliff.
 Joseph begins living with Chris, although when Chris marries Charity Dingle (Emma Atkins), Joseph opts to attend boarding school.
 Two years later, Chris commits suicide, framing Charity for his murder and leaving Joseph an orphan.
 Zoe Tate (Leah Bracknell), Chris' sister, obtains custody of Joseph and in 2005, they leave the village with Zoe's daughter, Jean Tate (Megan Pearson).

 Joseph continues to attend boarding school in England where he becomes friends with groundskeeper Graham Foster (Andrew Scarborough) and saves him from a fire.
 At the age of 15 Joseph locks his headmaster in a cupboard as a prank and Zoe makes Graham Joseph's guardian to prevent him being expelled.
 On leaving school Joseph starts his own business with Graham as his associate.